 The University does expect you to attend formal classroom sessions and to undertake a programme of directed and independent study subsequent to the delivery of the taught element and in preparation for the assignment.
 In all, you must be able to allocate about 10 hours a week to your studies on a part-time basis or 20 hours per week on a full-time basis.

 150 hours of teaching will be required to complete the course.
 Teaching hours can be voluntary or paid.
 Students should attempt to source their own teaching hours to fulfil the requirements of the course.
 We can help you by supplying contact details in some cases liaising with likely providers but cannot guarantee you a placement.
+Offers will be conditional based on confirmation of being able to obtain a minimum of 150 teaching hours.
+Although we may be able to assist you to find these hours, this cannot be guaranteed.
 It is advisable for candidates to be confident with E-Learning and have access to the internet.
 It is expected that candidates will make full use of on-line resources at both Gloucestershire College and the Birmingham City University to support their studies.
 Facilities are available within the college to Gloucestershire College students.

-If you need information about a loan for your fees and other related information try The Student Loan Company www.slc.co.uk/services/higher-education.aspx
+If you need information about a loan for your fees and other related information please contact The Student Loan Company www.slc.co.uk/services/higher-education.aspx

 Quoted fees on the web page are confirmed per course and are therefore the same for two years as one year.
 Applicants who receive sponsorship, e.g. Gloucestershire College staff receiving Training and Development support, should have their sponsorship agreed in writing before commencing the course.

 Interviews: You will be contacted for interview which will take place at Gloucestershire College under the direction of BCU.